-The proposed Solar Facility will directly contribute significantly to New York State's Climate Leadership and Community Protection Act (CLCPA) targets by producing up to 200 MW of emissions-free, low-cost, renewable solar energy to New York's energy market.
-The Facility will produce enough zero-emissions energy to power more than 36,000 homes in NYS.
-The Facility will also create job opportunities, support economic growth, and protect the public health, safety, and environment by significantly reducing greenhouse gas emissions.
+The proposed Solar Facility will directly contribute significantly to New York State's Climate Leadership and Community Protection Act (CLCPA) targets by producing up to 500 MW of emissions-free, low-cost, renewable solar energy to New York's energy market.
+The Facility will produce enough zero-emissions energy to power more than 125,000 homes in NYS.
+The Facility will also create job opportunities, support economic growth, and protect the public health, safety and environment by significantly reducing greenhouse gas emissions.
+Without limitation, the Facility will result in a reduction of over 400,000 tons of greenhouse gas emissions in New York State (DMM Item No. 35, Exhibit 2 Overview and Public Involvement, September 3, 2021, at 2).